Coming to UK - What's Next?

 Required TB Screening

-When you log into iCAT with your link blue username and password, you will open the E-Forms tab and find a checklist that is labelled New Student Information.
+When you log into iCAT with your link blue username and password, you will open the E-Forms tab and find a checklist that is labeled New Student Information.
 You will complete a series of e-forms that let us know your plans and help us to guide you as you prepare for your arrival at the University of Kentucky.

 Once you have been approved for your student visa, you are ready to upload your student immigration documents to iCAT: